SubmarinerApp/Submariner/README.md

 ### Version 2.3.1 (not yet released)

+* Fix issues with empty artist or album names
 * Improve error logging on the console, using structured logging
 * Rewrite SBAppDelegate in Swift